Batzuga/CodysUnityAdventure/README.md

 Uses Unity version 6.0.44f

 Clone the project on your device, and select the main branch.
 This contains the tutorial.

 Solve the task, press Play, and finish the level.

 You can move Cody with WASD and Arrow keys.

 Reach the trophy without cheating and you get a Task Complete.

 When you have finished the task, change the branch to next Mission.

+If you find bugs send me a dm.

 If like the project and you wish to support this effort, buy me a coffee! https://buymeacoffee.com/batzuga